anotherRedbeard/dotnet-8-migrate/md/dotNET8-migration-plan.md

 ```

 You can also update these versions by running the package restore command.
 Something like this:  `dotnet add package Microsoft.AspNetCore.JsonPatch --version 8.0.0-rc.2.23479.6`

+## More Info

+You can [Learn More](https://learn.microsoft.com/en-us/aspnet/core/migration/70-80?view=aspnetcore-7.0&tabs=visual-studio) here by checking out the .NET documentation